RalucaNicola/JSAPI_demos/cities-globe/README.md

 view.ui.empty("top-left");
 ```

-So now if you check your app you should get something like this:
+So now if you check your app, this is what you should see:

 ![img/step2.png](img/step3.png)